 Even though the number of messages decrypted was only a small fraction of the total, they gave a fascinating look at the Red spy organization in the US.
 A highly-placed agent at the Los Alamos atomic development project at Los Alamos, New Mexico, was known by codename CHARLZ; he turned out to be Klaus Fuchs, who gave the plans for the Bomb to the USSR.
 He was backed up by a machinist David Greenglass, codenamed WALTER LIPPMAN, and a teenaged summer hire named Ted Hall, codenamed MLAD.
 American intelligence got suspicious of Hall and questioned him, but he denied everything and didn't come clean until the end of his life.
-The decrypts didn't actually prove his guilt and they were too secret to be revealed in court anyway.
+The decrypts didn't actually prove his guilt, and they were too secret to be used in court anyway.

 A Red agent named Elizabeth Bentley was codenamed MYRNA and GOOD GIRL, the second proving to be an ironic designation when she became disillusioned with Communism and went to the FBI; she sang like a canary, giving a detailed picture of Soviet intelligence activities in the US that did much to break up the spy network.
 Spy ring head Julius Rosenberg was designated ANTENNA and then LIBERAL; he and his wife Ethel would go to the electric chair in 1953 for treason.

 The Soviets were aware of VENONA from early on.
 Bill Weisband, a native Russian speaker who worked at Arlington Hall from 1944, passed back considerable information on US intelligence and counterintelligence efforts under the codename ZVENO, until he was arrested in 1950.
 British Red agent Kim Philby was assigned to Washington DC in 1949 and 1950, to be was briefed on VENONA reports.
 However, all Weisband and Philby could do was tell the Soviets that the damage had been done; there was no way of undoing it.

 The VENONA office remained in operation until 1980.
 Although the messages were very old by that time, examination had continued in hopes of finding clues in the past to current Soviet intelligence efforts in the US.
 The VENONA papers were finally released to the public in 1995.BACK_TO_TOP